Shifting Financial Marketing into Gear

 Keeping Up With New Digital Marketing Technology (While Working from Home)

-While working from home these days, I keep ruminating over the question: How can digital marketers keep up with new and changing technology?
+While working from home these days, I keep ruminating over the question: How can marketers keep up with new digital marketing technology?
 And perhaps working remotely will give digital marketers a quiet moment to step back to review and test the tools, technology, and trends that make marketing work, as well as audit any existing tools that may not be working so well.